zeevgoshen/Permutations_Service/README.md

 https://www.mono-project.com/download/stable/#download-lin

-In terminal: cd to the project root folder (not the .sln file folder) and run: xsp4 --port 8000
+In terminal: cd to the project files folder (not the .sln file) and run: xsp4 --port 8000